 The Surry Sonker Trail is a confectionary trail that showcases a heritage food passed down through generations in Surry County.
-The trail leads visitors to six places that serve sonker on their regular menu.
+The trail leads visitors to five places that serve sonker on their regular menu.

 This, of course, begs the question: what exactly is sonker?